Start Date: May 24, 2021

 - Is excited to work as a part of a team to create new and exciting opportunities for learning.

-Benefits package will be offered, including health insurance, dental, vision, professional development, and more.
+Benefits package will be offered to full-time employees, including health insurance, dental, vision, professional development, and more.

 B’nai Jeshurun (BJ), in recognition of its values, commitment to social justice, and responsibility to its employees, congregants, and the greater civic and national community is committed to equality of opportunity.
 To this end, BJ’s policy is to comply with the laws, regulations, and orders that provide for and impose obligations on employers with respect to the management of their equal employment opportunity programs.
 Accordingly, BJ conducts its business and practices in a manner that fully complies with all federal, state, and local laws governing equal employment opportunity.
 BJ’s compliance with such laws are intended to eliminate discrimination against employees or applicants for employment on account of race, color, religion, sex, sexual orientation, marital status, age, national origin, veteran’s status, disability, or other factors unrelated to a person’s ability to do the job.